What Should I Pack For Germany In December? (Get My List)

 - Smartphone.
 Like you were leaving home without this.
 Your smartphone, with the right apps, can function as everything from an augmented reality translator to a GPS navigation system.
 You should also bring a prepaid SIM card for instant access.

 - Tablet.
-Bringing a tablet like an iPad or something similar will give you the capacity to work on a computer while you're traveling abroad, without taking up the luggage space of a full-blown laptop.
+Bringing a tablet (Amazon link) like an iPad or something similar will give you the capacity to work on a computer while you're traveling abroad, without taking up the luggage space of a full-blown laptop.

 - Electric plug converters.
 This is an important item to pack.
-Germany's plugs are different and work on a different voltage, so you'll need converters to use any electrical devices you bring from home.
+Germany's plugs are different and work on a different voltage, so you'll need converters (Amazon link) to use any electrical devices you bring from home.

-Wardrobe Choices For Germany in December
+Wardrobe Choices for Germany in December

 When packing for Germany in December, care should be taken to include insulated, waterproof or water-resistant materials in order to stay dry and comfortably warm while traveling in German weather conditions.